Volkswagen Golf Mk2: Overview

 However, the Golf was overshadowed in the 1984 European Car of the Year contest, finishing third but being heavily outscored by the victorious Fiat Uno and runner-up Peugeot 205, which were similar in size to Volkswagen's smaller Polo.

 During the life of the Golf MK2, there were a number of external style revisions.
 Notable changes to the looks of the Golf MK2 included the removal of quarterlight windows in the front doors, and the introduction of larger grille slats with the August 1987 facelift.
 The most notable was the introduction of so-called "Big Bumpers", which were introduced in the European market with an August 1989 facelift.
 They were available in the United States from August 1989 as well, as part of the "Wolfsburg Edition" package.
 They were not standardized until January 1990.

 This Golf was marketed for the first time with that name in the United States and Canada.
 The Rabbit name used on the Mk1 was meant to give a car a cuddly image, but with the 1980s redesign of the car, Carl Hahn, the former Volkswagen of America president who was now chairman of the whole company, dictated that Volkswagen model names be standardized globally.
 James Fuller, head of the Volkswagen brand in North America, concurred in using the Golf name to stress the car's Teutonic character.
 The GTI body kit became available on a non-injection Golf and was sold as the "Driver" trim level in Europe.
 While the GTI remained a trim level in the Golf lineup in Europe, in some markets, it was (and continues to be) marketed as a separate model line.

-Volkswagen also produced their model in Yugoslavia, in a factory at Vogošća near Sarajevo, called Tvornica Automobila Sarajevo - TAS.
-The MK2 was produced from June 5, 1985, with a yearly production of 25,000 units until the outbreak of war in 1992.
-This model was produced only for the six Yugoslav republics, with a rear badge J, JX (which stands for less equipment than C and CL), C and CL and TAS badge on the front grille and Sarajevo city logo instead side blinkers.
-Such models were usually very poorly equipped, with the passenger side rear-view mirrors being optional equipment which had to be paid for.
-Engines were 1.3 (carburetor), 1.6 petrol and 1.6 diesel.

 The MK2 Golf remained in production until the launch of the MK3 model in August 1991.
 Continental sales began that autumn, but the MK3 did not take over from the MK2 on the right-hand drive British market until February 1992.